peppone93/42_FDF_public/readme.md

 # FDF

-This project is about creating a simplified 3D graphic representation of arelief landscape linking various points (x, y, z) via segments.
+This project is about creating a simplified 3D graphic representation of a relief landscape linking various points (x, y, z) via segments.
 The coordinates and colors of this landscape are stored in a file passed as a parameter to the program.

 Here is a map example: [42.fdf](map_examples/42.fdf)